Longhouse: Dartmoor longhouse

-A single-story building, one room deep, laid out as two crucked bays a cross passage and two crucked bays.

-There are many places on and around Exmoor where if you trace a stream up to its source you find a spring and an adjacent Longhouse, being a preferred location.

-As glass was not available until the middle of the 16th century, they were oriented loosely East West with openings (for a door and latticed unglazed windows) only in the South wall to provide the maximum shelter from the worst weather and catch the sun.
+There are dozens of pre-1600 longhouses remaining on Exmoor and the surrounding area.
+Some can be dated using dendrochronology to before 1400, but sites can be much older and have names with a Saxon origin.
+Longhouses on Exmoor are typically a single-story building, one room deep, laid out as two crucked bays a cross passage and two crucked bays.
+As glass was not available until the middle of the 16th century, they were oriented loosely East West with openings (for a door and latticed unglazed windows) only in the south wall to provide the maximum shelter from the worst weather and catch the sun.